 “Energy drinks have a lot of stimulants in them like ginseng and taurine, while alcohol is a depressant.
 So by mixing the two you’re sending mixed messages to your nervous system.
 This can cause cardiac related problems,” Clarke said.

-Clarke said the appeal behind mixing energy drinks with alcohol is the promise of sustained rush.
+Clarke said the appeal behind mixing energy drinks with drinking is the promise of sustained rush.
 That would allow people to go on drinking longer into the night and combat hangovers.